comses-education/github-starter-course/README.md

 #### Branching in GitHub Desktop

-You can create a branch in GitHub Desktop by clicking on the `Current branch` button in the middle between the `Current repository` and the `Fetch origin` / `Pull origin` / `Push origin` button (we'll call that rightmost button the `synchronize` button from now on`).
+You can create a branch in GitHub Desktop by clicking on the `Current branch` button in the middle between the `Current repository` and the `Fetch origin` / `Pull origin` / `Push origin` button (we'll call that rightmost button the `Synchronize` button from now on).

 ![Create a branch](images/github-desktop-create-branch.png)